Green-atkinson/JPMorgan-Chase-Virtual-Exp-Program/JPMC-tech-task-1-PY3/README.md

 	<li>Install all project dependencies.
 These are listed in the requirements.txt file.<br>&nbsp;</l</ul>

 <h2>How to Run</h2>
-To start the server, run
+	<p>To start the server, run</p>

 	python server3.py

-this will create random market called 'test.csv' in your working directory if one does not already exist.
+	<p>this will create random market called 'test.csv' in your working directory if one does not already exist.</p>

 	<p>When you’re in a work environment, you’ll usually receive tasks in the form of engineering tickets.
 Here is an example of what this task looks like in the form of an engineering ticket</p>